The HEMCO configuration file¶

 2005-2008/$MM/1/0

-.
-In the first case, the file will be updated annually, while the update frequency is monthly in the second case.
-The token$MM
+the first case, the file will be updated annually, while the update

-simply indicates that the current simulation month shall be used whenever the file is updated, but it doesn’t imply a refresh interval.
-Thus, if the source time attribute is set to$YYYY/$MM/$DD/$HH
+whenever the file is updated, but it doesn’t imply a refresh

-, but not1990-2007/1-12/1/1
+, but not 1990-2007/1-12/1/1

 All data read from netCDF file are assumed to be in UTC time, except for weekday data that are always assumed to be in local time.
 Data read from the configuration file and/or from ASCII are always assumed to be in local time.

-It is legal to keep different time slices in different files, e.g. monthly data of multiple years can be stored in files
+It is legal to keep different time slices in different files,

 file_200501.nc